Department of Restorative Sciences

 Restorative Sciences students examine teeth

 The Department of Restorative Sciences establishes foundational concepts and technical knowledge of restorative dentistry in the predoctoral curriculum.
 Additionally, the department offers advanced education programs in Endodontics and Prosthodontics and is home to the Minnesota Dental Research Center for Biomaterials and Biomechanics.
-The department advances the oral and general health of our communities through the implementation of innovative techniques and materials in our dynamic and hands-on clinical curriculum.
+Our goal is to advance the oral and general health of our communities through the implementation of innovative techniques and materials in our dynamic and hands-on clinical curriculum.
 While committed to providing high-quality education to our predoctoral and advanced education students, the department also serves an equally important position in providing national leadership in organized dentistry, dental research and transferring evidence-based knowledge through continuing education programs to the profession.

 The mission of the Department of Restorative Sciences is to support the vision, mission, core values and goals of the School of Dentistry through teaching, service, patient care and research.
 The department aspires to establish and maintain itself as an academic center of national and international excellence with an emphasis on patient care and scientific discovery in the areas of biomaterials, endodontics, operative dentistry, and prosthodontics.

-Our faculty desire to continually grow in their knowledge and skill as academicians, clinicians and researchers, while contributing to dental knowledge through publications and continuing education.
-Internationally known for their skill as educators and researchers, our faculty serve numerous roles in local, state and national organizations that promote the highest standards of dentistry and dental education.
+Our faculty strive to grow in their knowledge, expertise, and skill as academicians, clinicians, and researchers, while contributing to dental knowledge through publications and continuing education.
+Internationally known for their skill as educators and researchers, our faculty serve numerous roles in local, state, and national organizations that promote the highest standards of dentistry and dental education.

 Heather Conrad